tsunamisukoto/InfotrackTakeHome/README.md

 1. Never trust user input, validate validate, validate
 2. splitting service layer/"entities"(SettlementBooking) from domain/contractual logic (SettlementBookingModel) and map accordingly.
 These are kept in line atm, but you would in a prod system obviously expose a lesser model compared to a full model.
 3. I probably could have logged more, but as its quite a basic problem space I kept it to just errors.
 4. Probably also could have done the validation as throwing exceptions that could get handled/logged at the base api level, but not sure which pattern I prefer.
+5. I take the hours and minutes and shove it into a date object for some easy comparisons, there's probably a simpler way to do it, but I decided this was the quickest way to get the "1 hour" comparison going :P

 ![image](https://github.com/tsunamisukoto/InfotrackTakeHome/assets/11450584/99fba959-44c2-4aaa-8140-e27c2705ab52)
 ![image](https://github.com/tsunamisukoto/InfotrackTakeHome/assets/11450584/706e8795-9224-4405-91db-3ae206a599a2)